 Squatting is a foundational movement of life.
-Unfortunately, somewhere along the road it’s lost.
-Compensations of bending through our spine over rides squatting.
+Unfortunately, somewhere along the road, it’s lost.
+Compensations of bending through the spine override squatting.
 The term squatting generally results in an eye roll, conjuring ideas of damaged, arthritic knees.
 True, once the damage is done, squatting can be a dreadful activity, but for those of us who are capable, squatting can be an effective exercise to strengthen your hips and protect your spine.

-For those who choose to squat, technique will be the utmost importance.
+For those who choose to squat, the technique will be of the utmost importance.
 How you squat directly determines muscle activation and the stress you apply to the knees.
-Like any exercise squats can be performed improperly with endless combinations of poor form.
-Squats are often performed one of three ways: free standing, at the wall, or on one leg.
-Too often a wall squat is used to substitute for a free standing squat.
+Like any exercise, squats can be performed improperly with endless combinations of poor form.
+Squats are often performed in one of three ways: freestanding, at the wall, or on one leg.
+Too often a wall squat is used to substitute for a free-standing squat.
 Gym goers justify the change to account for poor balance or simply being unaware.
 Could such a seemingly insignificant change (from free standing to the wall) make that much of a difference?
 Does it matter?
 The simple answer?
 Yes.

 Now you may be wondering, why do wall squats deactivate our gluteal muscles?
 The answer lies within your body’s amazing ability to conserve energy.
 If your muscles don’t have to work they will purposely turn off.
 When performing wall squats with or without a ball you’re adding external stability.
 There is zero need for the glutes to engage.
 Second, your tendency will be to push from the front of your thigh (knee extensors), essentially negating your glutes from activating.
 The act of pushing yourself into the wall is almost exclusively a quadricep, or knee extensor, activity.

 Now, I understand performing a squat is not for everyone.
 Creaking and cracking joints can prevent you from squatting altogether, but that’s an extreme.
-Many of us can perform squats safely and pain free if done properly or with a few simple modifications.
+Many of us can perform squats safely and pain-free if done properly or with a few simple modifications.
 Don’t let joint crackles deter you.
 If pain isn’t associated with clicking or cracking you’re ok to proceed cautiously.
-There are are multiple ways to modify squats based on depth and foot placement.
-A simple hand touching wall can off load body weight while providing a small amount of external support.
-Staggering a weaker or painful knee six inches forward can also be the ticket to performing a squat pain free.
+There are multiple ways to modify squats based on depth and foot placement.
+A simple hand touching wall can offload body weight while providing a small amount of external support.
+Staggering a weaker or painful knee six inches forward can also be the ticket to performing a squat pain-free.
 Doing so decompresses the knee, making the task easier.
-As you improve plan to slide the feet back to even stance.
+As you improve plan to slide the feet back to an even stance.

 The prior two examples only a few of the countless ways to modify your squats for success.
 As the old saying goes, “If you’re going to do something, then do it right.”
 So, if you’re going to perform squats as part of your exercise routine, then take the time and do it right.
 Your body will thank you for it.